yanghengtang/tp/docs/UserGuide.md

 ### Deleting a specialisation : `delete_tag_d`

-Deletes the specified specialisation from a doctor from the system.
+You can delete the doctor's specialisation from the system.

 Format: `delete_tag_d INDEX [t\SPECIALISATION]`